habi498/NPC-VCMP/README.md

 **Version 1.6 beta 5**( 27.
 June.
 2023)
 --ConnectNPCEx takes position as Vector instead of x,y,z.
 --LibRPC functions extended to perform sq_get and sq_set on server vm from npcclient.
 --Fixed bug when onPlayerRequestClass return 0 on server.

+**Version 1.7** ( T.B.A )
+--Pickup Support
+--Bug fixes
+  1. npc getting kicked if shooting another player and npc has armour
+  2. npc crashing if Vector class tostring method used.
+  3. many more